8 CAREER EXERCISES

 I researched the literature to answer the questions ‘Where do you see yourself in five to ten years?’ and ‘What is your purpose?’.

-After a bore-out, I made it my mission to find those exercises that were simple, science-backed and immediately actionable.
-Using these exercises in a joint effort with my managers and my job coach, we crafted my work together and I found my energy again.
+After a bore-out in consulting, I made it my mission to find those exercises that are simple, science-backed and immediately actionable.

 Margot V.